2024 UEFA Europa League final: Background

+The final was only the third time the teams had met.
+Their first two matches were in the 2021–22 UEFA Europa League round of 16.
+Atalanta won both legs, 3–2 at home and 1–0 in the away game.

+Previous finals

+In the following table, the finals until 2009 were in the UEFA Cup era, and since 2010 in the UEFA Europa League era.

 Venue

 Host selection

 On 16 July 2021, the UEFA Executive Committee announced that due to the withdrawal of hosting rights for UEFA Euro 2020, the Aviva Stadium in Dublin was given hosting rights for the 2024 final.
 This was part of a settlement agreement by UEFA to recognise the efforts and financial investment made to host UEFA Euro 2020.

+It was the second time that the Europa League final has been held in the Aviva Stadium, having previously hosted the 2011 final.

+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).